tonghuikang/SIF/README.md

 # My notes

 I have yet to get anything out of it.
 I expected to obtain a vector from embedding, but there are issues. https://github.com/tonghuikang/SIF/blob/master/src/SIF_embedding.py died while running :( Currently I am increasing the RAM

+need to use python2 it seems to use code from data_io.py referenced in  SIF_embedding.py
+ValueError: could not convert string to float: '.'

 Why you no try running your code :(
 NameError: global name 'seq1' is not defined